 A native of Brazil, Dr. Stone is a behavioral ecologist specializing in Neotropical primates.
 Her field research takes place in Eastern Amazonia, where she has studied the same population of squirrel monkeys since 2000.
-Dr. Stone is interested in primate life histories, social behavior and sexual selection, and looks forward to integrating undergraduate students into her fieldwork.
+Dr. Stone is interested in primate life histories, social behavior and sexual selection, and actively integrates undergraduate students into her fieldwork.

-When she is not at CLU or chasing monkeys in the Amazon, Dr. Stone enjoys karaoke with her friends, and spending time with her Maine Coon cat, Floco.
+When she is not at Cal Lutheran or chasing monkeys in the Amazon, Dr. Stone enjoys karaoke with her friends, and spending time with her Maine Coon cat, Floco.

 Post-doctoral fellowship, 2005-2007.
 University of California, Davis.
 Psychology (Animal Behavior)